cloud-gov/cg-site/content/updates/2017-02-01-release-notes.md

 ### Added
 - cloud.gov account holders in the GovCloud environment get automated notifications of expiring passwords, starting ten days before expiration.
-- The dashboard provides a “start” button for stopped apps (on the app page).
+- The dashboard provides a start button for stopped apps (on the app page).

 ### Changed
 - The dashboard homepage shows a more detailed summary of all your orgs, spaces, and apps.